t4d-gmbh/git-and-its-remotes/source/content/organizing_and_more/gitlab_key_elements.md

 {% endif %}
 :::
-{% if page %}:::{tab}{% else %}:::{card}{% endif%} <i class="fas fa-people-group"></i> Groups Collection of Users and Subgroups that can own Projects and [roles & permissions](https://docs.gitlab.com/ee/user/permissions.html) in other Projects or (Sub-)Groups
+{% if page %}:::{tab}{% else %}:::{card}{% endif%} <i class="fas fa-people-group"></i> Groups Collection of Users and Subgroups that can own Projects and [roles & permissions](https://docs.gitlab.com/ee/user/permissions.html) in other Projects or (Sub-)Groups.
 {% if page %}
 ```{admonition} Details
 :class: tip, dropdown